mydea/ember-prerender/packages/ember-build-prerender/README.md

 4. Merge the prerendered pages with the original build output, renaming the original `index.html` to `_empty.html`

 The app will rehydrate from the static HTML files, providing a smooth transition from the static page to a fully booted Ember app.

+## Difference to ember-cli-fastboot / prember

+In contrast to ember-cli-fastboot, this addon will prerender the app using a "regular" browser (Chrome via Puppeteer).
+This has the benefit of running all code normally - modifiers etc. will all run just like they do normally.

+The restriction is that this _only_ works for prerendering.
+You can not run this in production like ember-cli-fastboot.
+As such, it is only a possible replacement for [prember](https://github.com/ef4/prember), which uses fastboot to prerender your app.

+It uses the same serialization/rehydration code under the hood (which lives directly in Glimmer nowadays) as fastboot does.

 ## Integration into build/deployment process